Neri&Hu's design for a factory in China is a 'monument' to its inevitable future

 by Zohra KhanPublished on : Mar 05, 2022

 The practice of Shanghai-based studio Neri&Hu is driven by a range of obsessions.
-Of beauty, of past, of stories seeped in abstraction.
+Of beauty, past, and stories seeped in abstraction.
 For the studio founders, Lyndon Neri and Rossana Hu, the idea of reflective nostalgia – drawn from the concept of Russian-American philologist Svetlana Boym – finds deep relevance in their work.
 It inspires them to treat historical buildings as urban artifacts, instead of reliving their past.
 In their latest work coming from the city of Shenzhen, much like most of their other projects, the duo have created a poetic portal to the future.

 The project in discussion is the adaptive reuse of a derelict apartment building from the historic Nantou neighbourhood into a nine storey, eleven room guesthouse.
 What’s interesting about this work, before we delve into the architectural vision, is the spirit of its context.
 As is characteristic of unplanned settlements, we see labyrinthine narrow alleys, tightly packed houses, and a heterogeneous urbanism, whose beauty lies in its disorder.
 To cut the prevailing chaos – a requisite of the new building typology – while permeating the energy of the mundane within the architectural folds, Neri&Hu created incisions into the existing built mass and exposed the architecture to the public by peeling off its former material layers.
 The design team says, “A tectonic language was developed to articulate two divergent treatments that probe the notion of urban layering and the embracing of fragments.”
 It created a light, screen-like steel cladding for the primary façade design evoking a contemporary expression, while in the interiors, the bare structural elements nod to the building’s past.